1. what would you most like to promote?

 13. which film title best describes your career so far?

 ... is Creative Director at Publicis Zurich.
 He first wrote advertising copy at the age of 16, before working as a journalist for various newspapers and magazines - only to land in advertising a few years later.
-For ten years now, he has been writing, designing and implementing major campaigns for national and international clients at Stadelhoferstrasse.
+For ten years now, he has been writing, conceiving and realizing major campaigns for national and international clients at Stadelhoferstrasse.

 This interview first appeared in Werbewoche print edition 1-2/2021.